datarobot/pic2vec/docs/guides/installation.md

     $ activate featurizer
 ```

 Once in a virtual environment, there are several ways to install the
 image_featurizer package.

-Install Through Pip
+2: Installing The Image_Featurizer Package
 -------------------

+### Pip Installation
-To install Image Featurizer through pip on OS X or Linux, run this command in your terminal:
+To install image_featurizer through pip on OS X or Linux, run this command in your terminal:

 ```bash
     $ pip install image_featurizer